 Vice Chair for External Affairs, Director, Mass General Epilepsy Service, Chief of the Division of Clinical Neurophysiology and Epilepsy, Professor of Neurology at Harvard Medical School

-As Vice Chair for External Affairs, Dr. Cole cultivates and fosters relationships and collaborations with Partners/Mass General clinical affiliates, other Academic Medical Centers/community hospitals, as well as industry.
+As Vice Chair for External Affairs, Dr. Cole cultivates and fosters relationships and collaborations with Mass General Brigham clinical affiliates, other Academic Medical Centers/community hospitals, as well as industry.
 Dr. Cole also chairs the standing Department search committee, developing innovative ways to attract and recruit top talent to our outstanding Department.

 Vice Chair of Vice Chair Faculty Development and Promotions, Director, Hemorrhagic Stroke Research Program, Professor of Neurology at Harvard Medical School